Chandaka Elephant Sanctuary: Fauna

 The Indian elephant is the flagship species and indicative of the potential productivity of the habitat.
-The leopard is in the apex of biological pyramid.
+The leopard is at the apex of the biological pyramid.
 Chital, barking deer, mouse deer, wild boar, gray langur, rhesus monkey, small Indian civet, Indian mongoose, ruddy mongoose, pangolin, sloth bear, honey badger, Indian wolf and hyena are other mammals of the area.
 Chital is commonly encountered in groups of 3–7 individuals on forest roads, forest openings, grass lands, foreshore of water bodies and even near guard camps.
 Wild dogs are occasionally seen.
 After 40 years researchers have found evidence of a tigress and her cub in the forest; in the winter of 2012, they spotted footprints of those two.

 Prominent birds of the sanctuary are Indian peafowl, red junglefowl, crested serpent eagle, great horned owl, Black-hooded oriole, paradise flycatcher, coucal and stone curlew.
 Kumarkhunti reservoir, during winter, serves as a transient roosting and feeding ground for several migratory duck species, notably garganey and common teal, Eaton's pintail, Indian spot-billed duck and Brahminy duck and white eyed Baer's pochard.
 Lesser whistling teal, little grebe, cotton teal, nakta, lesser cormorant, bronze-winged jacana, white-breasted waterhen, pied, white breasted and little blue kingfishers and red wattled lapwings are other resident birds around.
-In July the reservoir transforms into an abode of migratory birds, mainly Open-billed stork, pond heron, egrets and cormorants.
+In July the reservoir transforms into an abode of migratory birds, mainly open-billed stork, pond heron, egrets and cormorants.
 Butterflies are abundant during monsoon and post-monsoon months.

-Among reptiles, Asiatic rock python and Bengal monitor lizard are quite common.
+Among reptiles, the Asiatic rock python and Bengal monitor lizard are quite common.
 Chameleon, common skink, Indian flap shell turtle, Russell's viper, bamboo pit viper, common krait and Indian bronze back are indicative reptiles.
 Mugger crocodiles have remarkably adapted to large water bodies after their release.

-The Zoological Survey of India (in 2002) reported 37 species of mammals, 167 species of birds, 33 species of reptiles, 13 species of amphibians and 28 species of fishes in this sanctuary.
+The Zoological Survey of India (in 2002) reported 37 species of mammals, 167 species of birds, 33 species of reptiles, 13 species of amphibians and 28 species of fish in this sanctuary.

 Watch towers

-For visitors there are a number of watch towers to observe wildlife.
+A number of watch towers allow the visitors to observe wildlife.
 While Kochilaberana, Pitagadia and Charichhak watch towers are excellent for observation of birds and animals, the ones at Kumarkhunti and Ambilo have the comfort of rest houses where one can make a night halt.

-There are two water reservoirs, Deras Dam and Jhumka Dam, situated within the reserve.
+Two water reservoirs, Deras Dam and Jhumka Dam, are situated within the reserve.
 The cottages near Deras provide a scenic view of the Chandaka reserve and a chance to see wildlife.